February 25, 2013

 Runners honored for academic performance

-earned 2012 Academic All-NJCAA honors from the National Junior College Cross
+2012 Academic All-NJCAA honors from the National Junior College Cross Country

-recognized for academic achievement for the fall 2012 semester.
-Culbertson
+for academic achievement for the fall 2012 semester.
+Culbertson also earned the

-ranking 18th among Division I colleges.
-Culbertson, Ferneau, Spengler, Adam
+18th among Division I colleges.
+Culbertson, Ferneau, Spengler, Adam Gurke, and

-I. This is the first time that both teams have been ranked in the top 25 in
+This is the first time that both teams have been ranked in the top 25 in the

 The Moraine Valley cross country program has fielded 36 Academic